1005jsc/artist_website/README.md

-This is a website for presenting Artist Cho Yong Nam's works via website.
+This is a website for presenting Artist Cho Yong Nam's works via online.